 The key result here is that small churches must do well at making relational contact.

 What surprised me is how high advertising ran on this list — which isn’t personal at all.

 How new people come to church for the first time

 Now Crandall’s original study was done in the late 1990s, when church growth scholarship was really studying the impact of such advertising.
 From research done some time ago and still in print from Amazon (Source:The Inviting Church, 1987 p.
 44), here is what was found:

 - 6% by organized evangelism campaign

 I don’t know if there has been any new research to show these numbers to have changed or remain the same.

 At least the statistics show that for most growth to happen, personal invitation is still the best.
-I was glad to see that be #1 on the list.
+I was glad to see that is still #1 on the list.

 Invite a friend